ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    NWP
       Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.

+   NWS
+      The `National Weather Service <https://www.weather.gov/>`__ (NWS) is an agency of the United States government that is tasked with providing weather forecasts, warnings of hazardous weather, and other weather-related products to organizations and the public for the purposes of protection, safety, and general information.
+It is a part of the National Oceanic and Atmospheric Administration (NOAA) branch of the Department of Commerce.

    Orography
       The branch of physical geography dealing with mountains.